HDdev8/library-project/README.md

 ## Optimizations:

-I would like to refactor the code, using Factory Functions, to be better organized.
+I would like to refactor the code to be better organized, and I would like to try Factory Functions as an alternative to Constructor Functions.

 ## Lessons Learned: